clayclayclay/spring-boot-templates/spring-boot-validation-template/README.md

   * Key Point: the class is implemented the interface `ConstraintValidator`, following the JSR-303 standard.

-  * Description: the validator is bound with annotation [LongDataType](), If the annotation `LongDataType` is used over any class or field, the validator will be called.
+  * Description: the validator is bound with annotation `LongDataType`, If the annotation `LongDataType` is used over any class or field, the validator will be called.

 **Annotation**